Basic tutorial 3: From the ideal layout to the real layout

 - Safety distances.

-There are also two aspects to consider for the transport route:
+There are two aspects to consider for the transport route:

 - How wide does the transport route have to be?